kadevgraaf/semanticweb-web-application-tutorial/Assignment5/README.md

 ```

 ## Problems?
 Some trouble-shooting:
-* _I modified something on the `index.html` or `main.js`, but nothing has changed_ : Did you save your files again?
+*_I modified something on the `index.html` or `main.js`, but nothing has changed_
+Did you save your files again?

 * _where do I put my HTML elements in the `index.html`?_ : Wherever!
 It will only change its position.
 As long as it is within the `body` HTML tag.
 Try it yourself :)

 * _my style is weird!
-My HTML elements are not centered!_ : try to look at [Bootstrap's layout][http://getbootstrap.com/docs/4.1/layout/overview/] to understand which .css you need to use for your elements to appear in the right place.
+My HTML elements are not centered!_ : try to look at [Bootstrap's layout](http://getbootstrap.com/docs/4.1/layout/overview/) to understand which .css you need to use for your elements to appear in the right place.

 * _My scope variables do not appear on the web page!
 I only see {{}}!_ : are you sure you have bound the (right) variable to the $scope in the `main.js`?

 * _My webpage is completely blank!_ : You probably have a syntax error in your `main.js` : open the broser inspector and try to analyse the problem.
 You will find which line is your error.